stokito/grails-cookie/README.md

 The cookie plug-in extends the request and response objects found in controllers, filters, etc to allow the following:

-Example of setting a new cookie: (this sets a cookie with the name "username" to the value "cookieUser123" with a expiration set to a week, defined in seconds)
+Example of setting a new cookie: (this sets a cookie with the name 'username' to the value 'cookieUser123' with a expiration set to a week, defined in seconds)

 ```
-response.setCookie("username","cookieUser123",604800)
+response.setCookie('username','cookieUser123',604800)
 ```

 OR

 ```
-response.setCookie("username","cookieUser123")// will use default age in Config (or 30 days if not defined)
+response.setCookie('username','cookieUser123')// will use default age in Config (or 30 days if not defined)
 ```

 To get the cookie value:

 ```
-request.getCookie("username") // returns "cookieUser123"
+request.getCookie('username') // returns 'cookieUser123'
 ```

 To delete the cookie:

 ```
-response.deleteCookie("username") // deletes the "username" cookie
+response.deleteCookie('username') // deletes the 'username' cookie
 ```

 ## Usage by calling CookieService directly